Sharing my research and methods: Towards more inclusivity in pattern making

 The fashion industry is actually severely lacking in resources, information and representation that would aid in developing more inclusive size ranges.
 To my knowledge, no schools (in France at least) exist that specialize in training designers of plus-size clothing, nor how to grade larger sizes.
 At best, it’s a subject that might be mentioned as a side-note during a course.
 The best grading manual I know of (Concepts of Pattern grading by Kathy K. Mullet) only goes to a size 50 (UK 22 - US 18).

 Undeservedly, plus size clothing has always been considered a niche market.
 Up until now, sizes going beyond 44/46 (UK 16/18 - US 12/14) have either been ignored by brands, or been presented as part of a mini-collection.
 On the other hand, certain brands lean exclusively towards this market and offer clothing that begins at size 44/46.
-According to a study by the IFTH (Institut Français du Textile et de l’Habillement / French Clothing and Textile Institute), close to 40% of French women are a size 44 (UK 16 - US 12) or above.
-By stopping their collections at a size 44/46, RTW brands are turning away an enormous number of French women and in turn telling them that the limit for being valued in our society is a size 44.
-Why haven’t more brands invested in this sector?
+According to a study by the IFTH* (Institut Français du Textile et de l’Habillement / French Clothing and Textile Institute), close to 40% of French women are a size 44 (UK 16 - US 12) or above and according to a another American study**, the average size for american women is US 16 - 18.
+By stopping their collections at a size 44/46 for European brands and around size 16 for US brands, the world of Ready-to-wear is turning away an enormous number of women and in turn telling them that the limit for being valued in our society is a size 44 EU (UK 16 - US 12) or 16 USA.

 This is all slowly starting to change and terms like plus-size no longer make as much sense.
 Certain American brands are starting to see that this distinction/stigmatization is not really justifiable when between 40 and 60% of their market is made up of women called “plus size”.